cristianbote/goober/README.md

 setup(React.createElement, prefix);
 ```

-And voila!
+And voilà!
 It is done!

 # TypeScript